 If you are new to VPNs and a little wary of using them, CyberGhost is a great choice.
 This provider maintains perhaps the easiest-to-use software interface on the market.
 To access international Netflix content, simple launch the VPN, choose “Unblock Streaming”, and let CyberGhost take care of configuring your connection.
 This option works to unblock BBC, Eurosport, ESPN, Comedy Central, and many other popular services, as well.

 With 256-bit AES encryption backed by a no-logging policy, CyberGhost offers industrial-strength privacy protections.
-Connections are fast and stable across their 2800+ server-wide network, which is distributed throughout 60 countries.
+Connections are fast and stable across their 5,900 server network, which is distributed throughout 90 countries.
 Like any VPN, CyberGhost cannot guarantee that any given server will work with Netflix at all times, but they encourage you to reach out to their help desk if you run into any issues.
 This is one provider which is clearly dedicated to keeping a step ahead of VPN blocking efforts, filling a valuable spot on the market.

 PrivateVPN has staked its reputation on its ability to bypass Netflix’s VPN ban.
 As such, this provider has seen a surge of new subscriptions in recent months.
 Featuring a dynamic dedicated IP address system, each user is able to connect to Netflix with a unique IP address, completely flying under the radar of efforts to block out shared IPs.